 - Proposed Plan Application (PPA) Study Study done to determine if any addition or change to the New England transmission system has a significant adverse effect on stability, reliability, or operating characteristics of the PTF or non-PTF transmission system (See Section I.3.9 of the OATT).
 Note: This does not need to be an independent study but can be a submission or supplementation of another study such as a System Impact Study or transmission Solutions Study, as long as appropriate system conditions were included in that study. - System Impact Study (SIS) Study done to determine the system upgrades required to interconnect a new or modified generating facility (See Schedule 22, Section 7 and Schedule 23, Section 3.4 of the OATT), to determine the system upgrades required to interconnect an Elective Transmission Upgrade (See Schedule 25, Section 7 of the OATT), or to determine the system upgrades required to provide transmission service pursuant to the OATT.
 A Feasibility Study is often the first step in the interconnection study process and may be done as part of the System Impact Study or separately. - Transmission Needs Assessment Study done to assess the adequacy of the New England PTF (See Attachment K, Section 4.1 of the OATT). - Transmission Solutions Study Study done to develop regulated solutions to time-sensitive issues identified in a transmission Needs Assessment of the New England PTF (See Attachment K, Section 4.2[b] of the OATT). - Competitive Transmission Request for Proposal (RFP) Analysis of proposals submitted in order to resolve non-time-sensitive needs identified in a transmission Needs Assessment of the New England PTF (See Attachment K, Section 4.3 of the OATT). - Public Policy Transmission Study Study done to develop a rough estimate of the cost and benefits of high-level concepts that could meet transmission needs driven by Public Policy Requirements.
-Later sections of this document do not include specific assumptions for a Public Policy Transmission Study since the scope of the required studies is dependent upon specific and unique Public Policy Requirements (See Attachment K, Section 4A.3 of the OATT). - NPCC Area Transmission Review Study to assess reliability of the New England BPS (See NPCC Directory #1, Appendix B). - Bulk Power System (BPS) Testing Study done to determine if Elements should be classified as part of the Bulk Power System (See NPCC Document A-10). - Transfer Limit Study Study done to determine the range of megawatts (MW) that can be transferred across an interface under a variety of system conditions (See NERC Standard FAC-013). - Interregional Study Study involving two or more adjacent regions, for example New York ISO and ISO New England (See Section 6.3 of the OATT). - Overlapping Impact Study Optional study that an Interconnection Customer may select as part of its interconnection studies.
-This study provides information on the potential upgrades required for the generation project to qualify as a capacity resource in the Forward Capacity Market (FCM) (See Schedule 22, Section 6.2 or 7.3 and Schedule 25, Section 6.2 or 7.3 of the OATT).
+Later sections of this document do not include specific assumptions for a Public Policy Transmission Study since the scope of the required studies is dependent upon specific and unique Public Policy Requirements (See Attachment K, Section 4A.3 of the OATT). - Longer-Term Transmission Study Study done to identify high-level concepts of transmission infrastructure and, if requested, high-level cost estimates that could meet State-identified Requirements specified in the request based on state-identified scenarios and timeframes, which may extend beyond the five-to-ten year planning horizon.
+Later sections of this document do not include specific assumptions for a Longer-Term Transmission Study since the scope of the required studies is dependent upon specific and unique NESCOE request and assumptions (See Attachment K, Section 16 of the OATT). - NPCC Area Transmission Review Study to assess reliability of the New England BPS (See NPCC Directory #1, Appendix B). - Bulk Power System (BPS) Testing Study done to determine if Elements should be classified as part of the Bulk Power System (See NPCC Document A-10).